nadijac7/github-guide/git-guide.md

 Now your repository and Github know about each other.

-Add files to the directory, and track them with Git using
+Add files to the directory, and then track them with Git using

 `git add .`

-Make Git remember permanently remember your files with
+Make Git permanently remember your files with

 `git commit -m "commit message"`